-How to Change a Twitch Subscription to a Different Tier
+How to Change a Twitch Sub to a Different Tier

 You can change the Twitch subscription amount to any other tier at any time, but note that it will take place immediately.
 If you are moving down a tier, you won’t be refunded any funds from your old subscription.
 Try to change the tier toward the end of the subscription period to get the most for your money.